waveletlet/pilltime/README.md

   - [ ] Realistic schedule (i.e. 3x a day)
     - Should be logical way of constraining realistic schedule (sleep times, etc)
+- If I have half a bottle of pills left,
+  - What happens to by blood level if I stretch it out over X time?
+  - When do I need to refill by if I don't want to drop below X blood level?

+Note: references to blood levels are massive oversimplifications of how pharmacokinetics works and I am neither a pharmacist nor doctor.

 Features:
 - [ ] Scheduling: import/export schedule to text file